vecna/trackmap/README.md

 ## Run the test script

-The test script can only be run under debian/ubuntu:
+The test script can only be run under debian/ubuntu, and **RUN THIS TESTS VIA Tor IS POINTLESS**: because the important data are obtained via traceroute, and works in a lower level than Tor (also works in UDP, that cannot be anonymized).

 Some base requirements (run with sudo):